NHS England equality objectives for 2024/25 and 2025/26

 Equality objective 8 [system landscape]

-To ensure that the equality objectives for NHS England address the relevant statutory functions, duties, powers and responsibilities of NHS England created by the Health and Care Act 2022.
+To ensure that the equality objectives for NHS England address the relevant statutory functions, duties, powers and responsibilities of NHS England and address the NHS reform agenda and significant changes in relevant legislation.